Generative Graphical Inverse Kinematics: Conclusion and Future Work

 We have presented GGIK, a generative graphical IK solver that is able to produce multiple diverse and accurate solutions in parallel across many different manipulator types.
-This capability is achieved through a distance-geometric representation of the IK problem in concert with GNNs.
-The accuracy of the generated solutions points to the potential of GGIK both as an approximate standalone solver and as an initialization method for local approaches.
-To our knowledge, this is the first approach that allows the generation of multiple solutions for multiple different robots using only a single model.
-Importantly, because GGIK is fully differentiable, it can be incorporated as a flexible IK solver as part of an end-to-end learning-based robotic manipulation framework.

-GGIK provides a framework for and lays down some groundwork towards learned general IK -- a universal initializer or solver that can provide multiple diverse solutions and can be used with any manipulators.
+This capability is achieved through a distance-geometric representation of the IK problem in concert with GNNs and generative modelling.
+The accuracy of the generated solutions points to the potential of GGIK as both a standalone solver and as an initialization method for local optimization methods.
+To the best of our knowledge, this is the first learned IK model that can generate multiple solutions for robots not present in the training set.
+Importantly, because GGIK is fully differentiable, it can be incorporated as a flexible IK component that is part of an end-to-end learning-based robotic manipulation framework.
+GGIK provides a framework for learned general IK---a universal solver (or initializer) that can provide multiple diverse solutions for any manipulator structure in a way that complements or replaces numerical optimization.